AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/run-minikube.md

     ```

 ### Mac/Linux
-No rtc script implementation exist for now.
+No rtc script implementation exists for now.